High Flight (film): Production

 Photography was originally scheduled around No. 111 Squadron RAF, nicknamed "Treble One" or "Tremblers", stationed at RAF Wattisham.
 The squadron was in the process of, or had been recently selected as the Royal Air Force Fighter Command Aerobatics Display Team, which became known as the Black Arrows.
 Film of the team at the 1956 Farnborough Airshow was featured.
 When inclement weather interrupted filming at their home base, the production moved to RAF Leuchars in Fife.
 Scotland, base of No. 43 Squadron RAF.
 RAF Leuchars later stood in for RAF Wunsdorf in West Germany.
 Principal photography which began on 10 April 1957, also took place at RAF Cranwell, Lincolnshire, using not only the facility but also film of the graduating ceremony of a training course, as well as RAF Chivenor, Devon, United Kingdom.

 The use of RAF Percival Provost piston and de Havilland Vampire T.11 jet training aircraft and operational Hawker Hunter fighter aircraft heightened the authenticity of the film.
 During the course of production at RAF Leuchars, a Hunter "wheeled up" which allowed the film crew to use the wreck to simulate a Hunter crash.
 When the RAF did not allow the film crew to use an operational airframe as a camera aircraft, one Hunter was converted into a "PR" version, specially modified at great cost, to carry a forward-facing Cinemascope camera.
 A screen was drawn on the front windscreen of the camera Hunter with a chinagraph crayon.
 The pilot was instructed to fill the windscreen with aircraft.
 Additional air-to-air shots were taken from an Avro Lincoln bomber.
 Other aircraft visible in the film include Handley Page Hastings transport aircraft and Bristol Sycamore helicopters.

-The casting of Ray Milland was typical of the Warwick Films productions, in using the star power of an American actor but in the case of Milland, he was also well suited to the film and its subject matter.
+The casting of Ray Milland was typical of the Warwick Films productions, in using the star power of a Hollywood actor but in the case of Milland, he was also well suited to the film and its subject matter.
 During the 1930s and into the 1940s, the Welsh-born actor had moved to Hollywood and during the Second World War, had served as a civilian instructor for the United States Army Air Forces.

+The movie was Anne Aubrey's first appearanace for Warwick Films.
+The company put her under long-term contract.

+Filming began on 2 April 1957.
+However, as early as November 1956 Gilling was filming plane footage.

+Release

+The film had a Gala World Premiere on 12 September 1957 at the Empire, Leicester Square.
+Released in England during Battle of Britain Week, High Flight did not fare well with critics.
+The film was a commercial success, leading to a studio re-release in 1961.